aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

     ``envelope.content`` will be the UTF-8 decoded string of the original content.

+In addition to the SMTP command hooks, the following hooks can also be implemented by handlers.
+These have a different APIs, and are called synchronously.

 ``handle_STARTTLS(server, session, envelope)``
-    If implemented, and if SSL is supported, this handler method gets called during the TLS handshake phase of ``connection_made()``.
-It should return a boolean which specifies whether the handshake failed or not.
+    If implemented, and if SSL is supported, this method gets called during the TLS handshake phase of ``connection_made()``.
+It should return True if the handshake succeeded, and False otherwise.

-In addition to the SMTP command hooks, the following hook can also be implemented by handlers.
-It has a different signature and doesn't need to return any status.
-This method is called synchronously.

 ``handle_exception(error)``
     If implemented, this method is called when any error occurs during the